Homosexuality in China: History

+For Buddhist/Taoist monks, their hermit and secluded nature made it difficult for heterosexual practices.
+Soldiers found themselves in a similar position but because of the Qing Dynasty's gendered draft.
+Male Qing aristocrats often financially supported male actors, prostitutes, or artists for sexual and/or romantic pursuits, although Confucian expectations for procreation always loomed over their sexual relationships.

+In fact, the Qing law, in an attempt to promote Confucian ideals, discouraged all extramarital sex and outlawed all counts of homosexuality.
+Yet, Qing law enforcement for such practices was questionable at best, and many art forms, such as literature and erotic art, documented the widespread practice of homosexuality.

 In Ancient Fujian, the region had developed a sexual culture isolated from that of the rest of the Chinese empire.
 During the Qing dynasty, the local population began worshipping a Taoist deity known as Tu Er Shen, who served as the guardian of same-sex love.
 The deity was originally a human by the name of Hu Tianbao.
 Hu was executed after having been caught peeping on a nobleman he had become attracted to.
 He was originally destined to go to hell, but the guardians of the spirit realm took pity on him, as his crime was committed out of love.
 He was then appointed as the guardian of same-sex love.

 The Central Qing government of Beijing labeled followers of Tu Er Shen "cultists" and demanded for their persecution and elimination.
 It was during this dynasty that China's very first law against non-commercial same-sex sexual conduct was enacted.
 However, the newly created offense of homosexuality carried the most lenient penalty possible in the Qing legal system.
-Today, the temple of Tu Er Shen, located in New Taipei, serves as the world's only religious temple dedicated exclusively to same-sex love.
+Today, the Wei-ming temple dedicated to Tu Er Shen, located in New Taipei, serves as the world's only religious temple dedicated exclusively to same-sex love.

-The earliest law against a homosexual act dates from the Song dynasty, punishing "young males who act as prostitutes."
+The earliest law against a homosexual act dates from the Song dynasty, punishing "young males who act as prostitutes".
 The first statute specifically banning homosexual intercourse was enacted in the Jiajing era of the Ming dynasty.

 Ming dynasty China banned homosexual sodomy (anal sex) in the Ming Code since the Jiajing emperor's reign and continued into the Qing dynasty until 1907, when western influence led to the law being repealed.
 The Chinese mocked and insulted Puyi and the Japanese as homosexuals and presented it as proof of their perversion and being uncivilized.
-The only time homosexual sodomy (anal sex) has been banned in Japan was for short time for 8 years in 1872-1880 due to western influence.
+The only time homosexual sodomy has been banned in Japan was for short time for 8 years in 1872-1880 due to western influence.

 Lu Tonglin, author of Misogyny, Cultural Nihilism & Oppositional Politics: Contemporary Chinese Experimental Fiction, said "a clear-cut dichotomy between heterosexuality and homosexuality did not exist in traditional China."

-During Mongolian ruled Yuan dynasty, lots of Persian speaking administrators were relocated from Persia and Transoxiana to Beijing, in the meantime due to the exotic appearance of the Persian newcomers, Persian young adult males were favored to be used as extravagant cupbearers and courtiers at the Chinese emperors palace.
-However, after the overturn of Yuan dynasty, the tradition was still continued to Ming emperors palace.
+Male prostitution was forbidden during the Yuan dynasty (descended from the Mongol Empire) and the following Ming dynasty, and evidence suggests that there was a crackdown on homosexuality during this period as a continuation of the Mongol Empire's hostility to homosexuality.